Anshul-Sonpure/mobilestoreapi/README.md

 }
 ```

 You should send this authorization with any request to the protected endpoints i.e. "/products".
 You can do all CRUD operation on database.json.
 Please note there is no verification / validation on request body send to database.json.
+For eg. to access all products you will make a GET call to either of the endpoints("https://mobilestoreapi.onrender.com/products") with Accesstoken.
 ```
 Authorization: Bearer <ACCESS_TOKEN>
 ```